lyon-esport/Supervision/README.md

 2. Install the requirements: `pip install -r requirements.txt`

-3. Create the database `python3 setup.py` to generate the database (database.sqlite will appear)
+3. Create the database `python setup.py` to generate the database (database.sqlite will appear)

 4. Create `config/server.json` with the right settings (example : `config/server.example`)